Every student deserves an opportunity to succeed.

 Math Challenges

-Thirty-four percent of eighth graders are proficient in math – this means the majority of students aren’t positioned to be successful in algebra and advanced math.
+Twenty-eight percent of eighth graders are proficient in math – this means the majority of students aren’t positioned to be successful in algebra and advanced math.
 Success in math and advancing to algebra is linked to higher high school graduation rates, college success and good-paying jobs.
-So supporting students who need a boost in math can make an exponential impact!
+So, supporting students who need a boost in math can make an exponential impact!

 National stats for students.

 Our information comes from the National Assessment for Educational Progress (NAEP), also known as “The Nation’s Report Card,” which is the largest nationally representative and continuing assessment of America’s students.
-According to the study, proficiency levels in reading and math for 4th and 8th grade students across all ethnic groups dropped below the previously recorded 2017 benchmark, with African American students, Hispanic students, and students from families experiencing poverty most affected by below-target scoring.
+According to the 2024 study, proficiency levels in reading for 4th grade students across all ethnic groups dropped below the previously recorded 2022 benchmark.
+This is a continuation of a decline that began pre-pandemic.
+There were no significant differences for 8th grade students in math compared to 2022.
+Hispanic students, students from families experiencing poverty, students with disabilities, and English learners were most affected by below-target scoring.

 AmeriCorps in Action.